Style guide

 Punctuation rules

-- Commas and periods always go inside quotation marks, and colons and semicolons (dashes as well) go outside.
+Commas and periods always go inside quotation marks, and colons, semicolons, and dashes go outside.

 List punctuation